-You can grow almost any vegetable on Lanzarote, but the intense heat and aridity of the island’s climate means that they will usually require quite a bit of care and attention.
-This, and the fact that fresh veggies are widely available in shops, markets and supermarkets, means that many gardeners don’t bother to grow their own, and garden centres tend not to focus too closely on kitchen garden plants apart from stocking seeds.
+You can grow a lot of vegetables on Lanzarote, but the intense heat and aridity of the island’s climate means that they will usually require quite a bit of care and attention.
+This, and the fact that fresh veggies are widely available in shops, markets, and supermarkets, means that many gardeners don’t bother to grow their own, and garden centres tend not to focus too closely on kitchen garden plants apart from stocking seeds.

 Tomatoes thrive in Lanzarote’s sunshine, and few things are more satisfying than enjoying ripe tomatoes that you’ve grown yourself from seed.

 Tomatoes are great fun, but they also take up space and, while it’s possible to grow them on a balcony, they may start to dominate, both in terms of size and the distinctive odour of tomato plants.

 Tomatoes can be grown directly from a growbag, and depending on the variety, you’ll need to stake and tie them.
 They need plenty of sun, plenty of water and some high potassium fertiliser.

 The worst pest on Lanzarote is the tomato moth.
 Unfortunately, by the time you see one it’s probably too late.

 You won’t find better sweet potatoes anywhere in the world than on Lanzarote.
 The healthy, nourishing tuber has been grown here ever since it was introduced from the Americas, and Lanzarote holds the world record for the largest sweet potato.
 In the sandy jable region of the island, a hole is dug to the soil lying beneath the sand, and a seed potato or cutting is planted with a handful of fertiliser.
 Watering is minimal, and the potatoes are protected from the wind by ridges of sand.